 Westminster’s instructional programs are characterized by an experienced and available faculty and staff; liberal arts, interdisciplinary and professional programs emphasizing both theoretical and practical learning; an administration committed to academic excellence; a genuine concern for each student’s plans and aspirations; small classes that encourage involvement and active learning; and a diverse and friendly student body.

 Please refer to the Graduate Academic Catalog for detailed information on requirements and course descriptions of Westminster's academic programs.
-Courses listed are subject to change following normal academic procedures that call for action by each school and by the entire college faculty.
+Courses listed are subject to change following normal academic procedures that call for action by each school and by the entire university faculty.
 Additions, deletions, or changes effected since the publication of this academic catalog are on file in the Office of the Registrar.

-Dax Jacobson, Interim Dean
+Dax Jacobson, Dean

 The Bill and Vieve Gore School of Business is dedicated to providing distinctive academic programs based on the integration of business and liberal arts education.
 This integration in both curriculum and delivery systems is requisite to prepare our students for life-long learning and to aid their adaptation to changing social, technological and economic conditions.
 This integration enhances the capabilities of our graduates in written and oral communication, computing and technology, international dimensions, critical thinking, ethics, social responsibility, and team effectiveness.
-Accredited by the Association of Collegiate Business Schools and Programs (ACBSP), the programs of the Gore School of Business reflect Westminster College’s continuing commitment to provide a student-oriented learning environment and innovative education of exceptional quality.
+Accredited by the Association of Collegiate Business Schools and Programs (ACBSP), the programs of the Gore School of Business reflect Westminster University’s continuing commitment to provide a student-oriented learning environment and innovative education of exceptional quality.
 The integration of business and liberal arts education contributes to students’ effectiveness as citizens and agents of change.
 Whether students are preparing for entry-level or mid-career qualifications, the programs of the Gore School of Business offer a solid foundation of business knowledge and understanding of the complexity of organizations as they function in a global environment.
 Programs are offered at the undergraduate and graduate levels.
 The school also develops and presents non-credit classes, seminars, institutes, and workshops to meet the training and professional development needs of local businesses, government and non-profit agencies, and community groups through the Division of Competency-based Programs.

 The MBA program prepares students to be executive-level leaders in organizations.
 The program is designed so that students have flexibility in completing their core and elective coursework, and can pursue their career aspirations without interrupting their professional careers.
 The core requirements MBA program are not directed at specialization in one area of business.
 Instead, MBA coursework provides students with a well-integrated understanding of areas of business so that graduates are prepared to be leaders at the senior level of an organization.
 Once students complete their core courses, they can choose to focus on a particular topic area more intensively by completing a concentration.